Tasmanian Longitudinal Health Study

 Study description:

-We traced 7562 (88%) of the original probands, 5729 (78%) of these responded to a postal survey.
-A subgroup of 2387 participants was invited for a laboratory study and 1405 (60%) of them attended our laboratories located in Tasmania, Victoria, NSW, and Queensland.
+We traced 7562 (88%) of the original probands.
+5729 (78%) of these responded to a postal survey.
+A subgroup of 2387 participants was invited for a laboratory study, and 1405 (60%) attended our respiratory clinics located in Tasmania, Victoria, NSW, and Queensland.

 Year: 2010-2012 (The bronchial hyperresponsiveness study)